GMA Dove Award: Eligibility rules

-Prior to the definition, the only qualified music was that sold in Christian Booksellers Association affiliated stores.
+Prior to the definition, the only requirement was for a record to be sold in Christian Booksellers Association affiliated stores.
+The New York Times later attributed these stricter rules to backlash over the Amy Grant album Behind the Eyes winning the award for Pop/Contemporary album earlier that year, whose lyrics Christianity Today argued were effectively secular in nature.
 The new standards resulted in complaints by some fans and artists after thirteen entries were disqualified as being too secular in the 1999 Dove Awards.
-The rules were rescinded afterwards, and many groups disqualified by the rulings in 1999 were winners in 2000.
+The rules were rescinded afterwards and many groups disqualified by the rulings in 1999 were winners in 2000.

-The GMA's current policy states: "From time to time, screening judges may encounter product submissions that raise questions about whether or not the product’s content is appropriate for the GMA Dove Awards.
-To assist the judges in their determination, the GMA Board has authorized the following content criteria for use in these instances: 'For purposes of GMA Dove Award eligibility, the content of all entries will be: based upon the historically orthodox Christian faith contained in or derived from the Holy Bible; or apparently prompted and informed by a Christian world-view.'"
+As of 2019, the GMA's policy stipulates that eligible music is "based upon the historically orthodox Christian faith contained in or derived from the Holy Bible or apparently prompted and informed by a Christian world-view".